Alluxio/alluxio/docs/en/contributor/Code-Conventions.md

 #### Never swallow an unchecked exception.

-Either log it, propagate it, or log it and kill the system
+Either log the exception or propagate it.

 It is usually wrong to both log and propagate.
 If every method did this, the same exception would be logged dozens of times, polluting the logs.
 The responsibility for logging lies with whatever